• They’re shockingly expensive,

 Assuming you’re not one of those rare exceptions, your most effective, most leveraged approach to media can best be planned by brand strategists with the help of media planning specialists, considering your service or product, your geography, the demographics and psychographics of your primary and secondary market segments, your seasonality, budget, research … it gets even more complicated than that, but we’ll be happy to help you sort it out, to get you into this century’s best branding practices.

-One thing is fairly straightforward and immediate: if you’re spending anything on YP, it’s time to kick the habit.
+One thing is fairly straightforward and immediate: if you’re spending anything on Yellow Pages advertisements, it’s time to kick the habit.